Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 ## Error Handling Rules

-When an error occurs, present these three points together:
+When errors occur, provide these three points together:

-1. **Cause**: Why the error occurred (explain technical terms in simple language)
+1. **Cause**: Why the error happened (technical terms explained in simple language)

-2. **Solution**: Specific steps to fix it (at a level that can be executed by copy-paste)
+2. **Solution**: Specific steps to fix it (executable at copy-paste level)

 ## File Creation Rules

-- Before creating new files, confirm "what to create and why"
+- Confirm "what to create and why" before creating new files

 - Don't create new files if editing existing ones will suffice